shakilmith/documentaion/blog/freemarker/if-directive/index.md

 ![alt text](image2.png)

-## Render Product Info based on Product Name
+## Render Product Info Based on Product Name

 For achieving this, modify the product.ftlh file.